 occur across the UK every year in our cities, towns and countryside.

 121 of those people died in 2016 within 30 days of the collision.

 CLOCS is a national Standard that requires all stakeholders in construction to take responsibility for health & safety beyond the hoardings.
 It demands collaborative action to prevent fatal or serious collisions between vehicles servicing construction projects and vulnerable road users; pedestrians, cyclists and motorcyclists.

-The standard requires action from clients, principal contractors and vehicle operators and harnesses the power of policy-makers to shape the quality of life for their communities.
+The CLOCS Standard requires action from clients, principal contractors and vehicle operators and harnesses the power of policy-makers to minimise the impact of construction projects and eliminate harm to communities.

 Why get involved?

 Victoria Lebrec, RoadPeace spokesperson and casualty of a construction lorry crash, says “In 2014 my life changed forever when I was hit by a tipper truck whilst cycling in London.
 I lost my leg in the collision, and have had over 12 operations and months of physiotherapy.
 I urge all construction companies to join up to CLOCS and take on board some simple, effective methods to make their vehicles safer.